 There is more walking after the lunch and normally you get into the camp by mid afternoon with the tents already puts up by the local staff.
 In the evening a three-course meal is served in the mess tent around 7 pm.
 After supper guide will discuss the plan for next day with the group.
 People may stay in the mess tent chatting about the day’s events for a while before retiring their tent for the night.

 While on the trek cook will provide good quality food in sufficient quantities.
 For the breakfast, you make likely to get porridge or cereal, the toast of chapattis and range of hot drinks.
 On arrival to camp in the afternoon, you will be given tea/coffee and biscuits and three-course meal will follow later in the evening.

-In terms of time of the year, our view is that the best time to do this trek is the during the month of May, this gives you best chances of the crossing of high passes out to Jomsom.September is most popular with trekking group however often the passes are icy making travel impossible for pack animals.
+In terms of time of the year, our view is that the best time to do this trek is the during a month of May, this gives you best chances of a crossing of high passes.September is most popular with trekking group however often the passes are icy making travel impossible for pack animals.